MatthewKennedy/make_taggable/README.md

 bundle exec appraisal rake
 ```

-## Code Formatting
+## Contributing

-please use the following Standard Rb commands to format your code:
+Please use the following Standard Rb commands to format your code before creating a pull request:

 Check for code errors: